adobe/aem-core-wcm-components/CONTRIBUTING.md

 A well defined issue report will help in quickly understanding and replicating the problem faced, or the feature requested.
 Below are some rough guidelines on what to include when reporting an issue:

 * Title
-    * **Descriptive** - Should be easy to understand.
+    * **Descriptive** - Should be specific and well described.
+    * **Understandable** - Should be readable at a glance.
-    * **Succinct** - If the issue can't be easily described in the title, then the problem is likely unfocused.
+    * **Succinct** - If the issue can't be easily described in a short title, then the problem is likely unfocused.
     * **Keyword Rich** - Including keywords can help with quickly finding the issue in the backlog.
-Component related issues can be bracketed with label, for example `[Image]`.
+Component related issues can be prefixed with a bracketed with label with the component name, for example `[Image]`.
-* Description - See our `bug report` and `feature request` issue templates for details on what is expected to be described.
+* Description - See our [bug report template](.github/ISSUE_TEMPLATE/bug_report.md) or [feature request template](.github/ISSUE_TEMPLATE/feature_request.md) for details on what is expected to be described.
+The same information is available when creating a new issue on GitHub.

+See [this community reported issue](https://github.com/adobe/aem-core-wcm-components/issues/247) for an excellent example of how to write a successful issue report.

 ## Contributor License Agreement